My baby girl, my second child, Luna Rose Silvestri, was born on Saturday, July 14. Five days later, she almost died.

 “Take her straight to the ER at Children’s Medical Center Plano,” was her reply.
 We hadn’t even installed her car seat and no one was dressed yet but we managed to get out of the door in minutes.
 Luna screamed the whole way there.

-In retrospect, the seizure activity had started days before: a strange fluttering of the eyes and a rhymthic jerking of her head.
+In retrospect, the seizure activity had started days before: a strange fluttering of the eyes and a rhythmic jerking of her head.
 But it was so brief, gone before my tired mind had even registered it, that we had no idea anything was wrong.
 She was also extremely lethargic: another warning sign we missed.
 There was no high fever, no rash, no vomiting.
 Her breathing was fine.

 At the ER at Children’s Medical Center Plano, the nurses and doctors did an incredible job keeping us calm as they ran our baby girl through a barrage of tests.
-First they took her temperature and did bloods tests and later, we were asked to leave the room so they could do a spinal tap.
-I sobbed in the waiting room for a full 45 mins, barely able to breath and not able to comprehend what was happening.
+First they took her temperature and did blood tests and later, we were asked to leave the room so they could do a spinal tap.
+I sobbed in the waiting room for a full 45 mins, barely able to breathe and not able to comprehend what was happening.
 Finally, there was a CT scan and at some point they inserted an IV.
 Before we knew it it was 3pm and we were being transferred to the NICU at Children’s Health Dallas.

 I rode in the front of the ambulance while a crew of four paramedics rode in the back with Luna.